isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-navaratri-golu-the-hindu-festival-of-dolls.md

 The dolls are usually made of clay, stone or wood and mainly produced in the villages of southern Indian states such as Tamil Nadu, Karnataka, Telangana and Andhra Pradesh.
 A smaller number of such dolls are made in the northern state of Rajasthan and the eastern state of Kolkata.[^18] My parents bought our dolls during their travels to India in the 1970s and ’80s, as it was difficult to find Golu dolls in Singapore at the time.
 Today, one can find a wide assortment of dolls in shops in Little India during the Navaratri season, with prices ranging from $20 for the simpler ones to $150 for the more elaborate creations.

 <img style="width: 450px; height: 300px;" src="/images/Vol-15-issue-3/navaratri-golu/Navaratri5.JPG">
-<div style="background-color: white;">A Navaratri Golu invitation card welcoming relatives and friends to the author’s home in 1976.</div>
+<div style="background-color: white;">A Navaratri Golu invitation card welcoming relatives and friends to the author’s home in 1976. <i>Courtesy of Anasuya Soundararajan.</i></div>

 #### **Rituals and Customs**